 How to make multigrid methods more robust in practice has been an important question since the early stages of the method's development.
-AMG is one approach to improving robustness.
+AMG is one of the many approaches to improving robustness.
 In this section, we first demonstrate some motivations for algebraic multigrid methods.